-The EU Council has adopted a legal framework today allowing the EU to impose asset freezes and travel bans on people and entities connected with ISIL/Al-Qaida.
+The EU Council has adopted a legal framework today allowing it to impose asset freezes and travel bans on individuals and entities connected with ISIL & Al-Qaida.
 Previously the EU could only implement UN or individual EU member state listings.
-The new power will allow the EU to impose travel bans and asset freezes on people and entities identified as being associated with ISIL (Da’esh)/Al-Qaida, including those providing them with financing, inciting or provoking acts in support of them, or travelling or seeking to travel to or from the EU with the aim or supporting or receiving training from them.
+The new power will allow the EU to impose travel bans and asset freezes on people and entities identified as being associated with ISIL (Da’esh) & Al-Qaida, including those providing them with financing, inciting or provoking acts in support of them, or travelling or seeking to travel to or from the EU with the aim or supporting or receiving training from them.
 Listings will be introduced by Council decisions and regulations, following proposals from Member States.
 The Council’s press release explaining these changes is here.

 Maya Lester QC is a senior barrister (Queen’s Counsel) at Brick Court Chambers with a wide-ranging practice in public law, European law, competition law, international law, human rights & civil liberties.
 She has a particular expertise in sanctions.
 The legal directories say she is the...See profile for Maya Lester QC >